Victory ship: Construction

 The first vessel was SS United Victory launched at Oregon Shipbuilding Corporation on 12 January 1944 and completed on 28 February 1944, making her maiden voyage a month later.
 American vessels frequently had a name incorporating the word "Victory".
 After United Victory, the next 34 vessels were named after allied countries, the following 218 after American cities, the next 150 after educational institutions and the remainder given miscellaneous names.
 The AP5 type attack transports were named after United States counties, without "Victory" in their name, with the exception of USS Marvin H. McIntyre, which was named after President Roosevelt's late personal secretary.

 Although initial deliveries were slow—only 15 had been delivered by May 1944—by the end of the war 531 had been constructed.
 The Commission cancelled orders for a further 132 vessels, although three were completed in 1946 for the Alcoa Steamship Company, making a total built in the United States of 534, made up of:

 Of the wartime construction, 414 were of the standard cargo variant and 117 were attack transports.
 Because the Atlantic battle had been won by the time the first of the Victory ships appeared none were sunk by U-boats.
 Three were sunk by Japanese kamikaze attack in April 1945.

 Many Victory ships were converted to troopships to bring US soldiers home at the end of World War II as part of Operation Magic Carpet.
 A total of 97 Victory ships were converted to carry up to 1,600 soldiers.
-To convert the ships the cargo hold were converted to bunk beds and hammocks stacked three high for hot bunking.
+To convert the ships the cargo holds were converted to bunk beds and hammocks stacked three high for hot bunking.
 Mess halls and exercise places were also added.
-Some examples of Victory troopship are: SS Aiken Victory, SS Chanute Victory, SS Cody Victory, SS Colby Victory, SS Cranston Victory, SS Gustavus Victory, SS Hagerstown Victory, SS Maritime Victory, and SS U.S.S.R.
+Some examples of Victory troopships are: SS Aiken Victory, SS Chanute Victory, SS Cody Victory, SS Colby Victory, SS Cranston Victory, SS Gustavus Victory, SS Hagerstown Victory, SS Maritime Victory, and SS U.S.S.R.
 Victory.